Profitable Stonefruit Research

 In summary, deficit irrigation management during either stage I or stage III reduced fruit weight and penalised yield compared to the fully watered control.
 However, a moderate level of water stress afforded by deficit irrigation during stage II (40% ETc) maintained fruit weight, yield and fruit quality (sweetness, firmness, maturity, colour).

-Tables Download PDF in new window (Note: this document does not meet WCAG 2.0 accessibility guidelines)
+Tables Yield and fruit quality results from deficit irrigation study on nectarine ‘september bright.
+Download PDF in new window (Note: this document does not meet WCAG 2.0 accessibility guidelines)

 2021